 The beautiful Renaissance style structure was built as an entertainment hall for Queen Anne, the spouse of Ferdinand I. It was constructed between 1535 and 1563 to a design by Paolo della Stella.
 After della Stella’s death in 1552, Hans Tirol and Bonifác Wohlmut completed the building.

 In front of the building is an Italianate garden with a fountain at its center.
-The fountain, built in 1568, is known as the singing fountain as the falling drops seem to make a ‘singing sound’, at least when you are located right under the bowl.
+The fountain, built in 1568, is known as the Singing Fountain because the falling drops seem to make a ‘singing sound’, at least when you are located right under the bowl.

 Ball Game Hall